 (4) The claims department of an insurance carrier admitted to transact workers' compensation insurance in California, which is exempt from the requirement to possess a certificate to administer under Labor Code Section 3702.1(a).

+Administrative Director.
+The Administrative Director of the Division of Workers' Compensation within the Department of Industrial Relations.

-(d) Administrator.
+Administrator.
 A competent person pursuant to Section 15452 of these regulations, at an adjusting location, who is responsible for day-to-day management of an employer's self-insurance workers' compensation program.
 The responsibility includes but is not limited to, the making and reviewing of decisions relating to the furnishing of all workers' compensation benefits in accordance with law and the maintenance of the self insurer's claim records.

-(e) Affiliate Certificate.
+Affiliate Certificate.

 (1) A type of certificate to self insure issued to a private self insurer that has common ownership to another private self insurer holding a master certificate to self insure, but the affiliated certificate holder is not a subsidiary to the master certificate holder; or